WadhwaniAI/StudentDropoutEWS/README.md

 ---

 - We extend our sincere gratitude to *Vidya Samiksha Kendra (VSK), state of Gujarat, India* for their support.
+- All the original data that was used to build the project had been provided by VSK.
+- We would like to thank *UNICEF India* for expert guidance to drive Model Explainability for interventions.

 ---